mhollink/angular-hands-on/exercises/03-forms.md

 </mat-card>
 ```

-Within the body of the card we can the form with fields for username and password.
+Within the body of the card we can add the form with fields for username and password.
 Using the correct material directives we can also make use the material styling.

 ```html
  <form>